Your home directory

 Files on the global scratch file system which are outside of $SCRATCH directories will be deleted without further notice.

-Because the $SCRATCH file system resides on the faster fiber channel attached disks, it is recommended that for performance reasons parallel jobs, especially those with high I/O requirements, write to $SCRATCH.
+Because the $SCRATCH file system resides on fast flash-based storage, it is recommended that for performance reasons parallel jobs, especially those with high I/O requirements, write to $SCRATCH.

 Each login node has a local 200GB /work file system. /work is different on each login node.
 To use it, first make a directory named with your login ID.
 Example: